zackw/pinebook-pro-keyboard-updater/README.md

 1. Run `step-1 iso` or `step-1 ansi` of update process: `sudo ./updater step-1 iso`,
 1. After `step-1 iso` or `step-1 ansi` touchpad **will not work**, keyboard works as normal (this is true only for **ISO**, the **ANSI** keyboard will not work after `step-1`),
-1. Reboot with `sudo reboot`,
+1. Power your Pinebook Pro off with `sudo poweroff` and then power it on again,
-1. After reboot, run `step-2 iso` or `step-2 ansi` of update process: `sudo ./updater step-2`,
+1. After booting up, run `step-2 iso` or `step-2 ansi` of update process: `sudo ./updater step-2`,
-1. Reboot with `sudo reboot`,
+1. Power your Pinebook Pro off with `sudo poweroff` and then power it on again,
-1. After reboot, your keyboard and touchpad firmware should be updated.
+1. After booting up, your keyboard and touchpad firmware should be updated.

 ### Revised firmware

 There has been some effort in [`firmware/`](firmware/) to reverse engineer and customise the existing firmware, fixing some of the common issues people are facing. **Currently you need to flash this after steps 1 and 2 with a separate command**, `flash-kb` followed by the `.hex` file location.
-No reboot is required after flashing, but may be needed if your keyboard/touchpad is unresponsive (currently rare).
+No power cycling is required after flashing, but may be needed if your keyboard/touchpad is unresponsive (currently rare).
 Source code for each version can be found in [`firmware/src/`](firmware/src/).

 ```bash
 # compile